Why Most Tradesmen Undercharge for Jobs

 • Tools and equipment

-If these costs are not built into the pricing structure, the business slowly absorbs them.
+If these aren’t built into your pricing, your business quietly absorbs them.

 Underestimating Time

-Another common reason for undercharging is underestimating how long jobs actually take.
+Another common cause of undercharging is underestimating how long jobs really take.

 • Travel